 Prior to this offering, there has been no public market for the common shares.
-It is currently estimated that the initial public offering price per share will be between \$9.00 and \$11.00.
-Application has been made for quotation on the Nasdaq National Market under the symbol "VPRT."
+The common shares have been approved for quotation on the Nasdaq National Market under the symbol "VPRT."

-See "Risk Factors" on page 8 to read about factors you should consider before buying the common shares.
+See "Risk Factors" on page 7 to read about factors you should consider before buying the common shares.